ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/03_ligand_behavior/processed_outputs/README.md

 - `.csv` files represent processed per-system summary outputs used for downstream comparison, summary generation, and plotting.
 - Not all raw metrics are necessarily included in the current processed summary table.
 - These processed outputs were used for cross-system ligand behavior comparison in the final summary directory.
+- The ligand group analyzed in this workflow was `DOL`.
+- In the manuscript, this system is described as the **PAF** receptor setup.